rahul1947/Implementation-of-Data-Structures-and-Algorithms/README.md

 ## Implementation of Data Structures and Algorithms
-Collection for all the projects in Implementation of Data Structures and Algorithms course.
+Collection of all the projects in Implementation of Data Structures and Algorithms course.

 Following is the detailed list of each project:
 (please feel free to check the links)